mjrulesamrat/istio-01/README.md

   - TCP - max active connection
 ## Security

+### Authentication
 - Secure TLS communication between microservices
 - mTLS PeerAuthentications Modes
+  - PeerAuthentications Kind
+  - can be applied to namespace wide
+  - or per deployments/services
 - Automatic certificate rotation at proxy level

+### Authorization

+- Service communication access controls
+  - Which service can call which service
+  - and which REQUEST method can be called
+  - e.g. Service A can make Only GET call to service B
+  - e.g. Service B can make only POST call to service D
+- Implemented by Envoy Proxy authorization engine in runtime
+  - AuthorizationPolicy Kind
+  - Custom, Allow, Deny
+  - Requst is Audited before

 ## Monitoring